balena-io/docs/pages/learn/develop/runtime.md

 **Preparing the container**

 In order to be able to detect external media dynamically you will need to run the container in privileged mode and enable `udevd` on it.
 This can be easily done if you are using [balena base images](https://www.balena.io/docs/reference/base-images/base-images/#working-with-dynamically-plugged-devices) by:

-- Adding `privileged: true` to your container's service definition on the `docker-compose.yml` file
+- Adding `privileged: true` to your container's service definition on the `docker-compose.yml` file.
-- Adding `ENV UDEV=on` to your container's `Dockerfile`
+- Adding `ENV UDEV=on` to your container's `Dockerfile`.
+- Running the entrypoint as the `root` user in the container namespace.
+This is often the default but can be set in your container's `Dockerfile` with `USER root` in the target build stage, or in your `docker-compose.yml` file with `user: root`.

 This will ensure that the host propagates udev events into the container, enabling us to manipulate the device from within it.